Syrian Warfare: Reviews

+Mail.ru included Syrian Warfare in their list of best games of the month in March 2017, later leaving a review where the game was highly rated with a score of 8.0 out of 10.
+The review was positive, comparing the game a successor to others in the genre such as Sudden Strike or Blitzkrieg, recommending it for fans of "man-over-machine" tactics while warning that the games difficulty and political tone would not be for everyone.

+Riot Pixels positively reviewed the game and the Return to Palmyra expansion, giving it a score of 77/100 praising the games use of historical real-world events, attention to detail and plot, while noting the games simple graphics and user interface, the lack of multiplayer as well as minor bugs.
+In the annual community rankings for 2017 on Riot Pixels, the game placed in third place for best strategy game, after Endless Space 2 and Total War: Warhammer 2, while Return To Palmyra placed second for best expansion following XCOM 2: War of the Chosen.

+Zone of Games generally praises the game as a high-quality real-time tactics game, that succeeds due to its solid mechanics, even if its political outlook and technical quirks may put off some players.

 The game was moderately positively reviewed by Sean Couture of Wargamer, comparing Syrian Warfare to titles such as World in Conflict.
 Couture states that despite some flaws in the game characteristic of similar games from the late 2000s, the result is "an alright tactical wargame" with the potential to improve.
 While the games Pro-Russian narrative is clearly noticeable, but acknowledges that the video game market is already full of titles that glorify American interventionism.

-Syrian Warfare took ninth place in the IndieDB Indie of the Year Top 10 results.
+In 2017, Syrian Warfare took ninth place in the IndieDB Indie of the Year Top 10 results.

+Syrian Warfare was praised by the Russian media critic BadComedian as an example of a successful domestic video game, alongside others such as Escape from Tarkov, Pathfinder: Kingmaker and HighFleet.

 Sales

-By late 2017, 23,000 copied of the game had been sold.
+By late 2017, 23,000 copies of the game had been sold.
 By 2024, over 200,000 copies had been sold, with the majority of purchases from China and Russia.

+In April 2026, Syrian Warfare saw an uptick in sales following the release of the sequel Ukrainian Warfare: Gostomel Heros.